-- 64% of children in Orleans Parish are income-eligible for federal nutrition programs (incomes at or below 185% of the poverty line) .
+- 1 in 5 New Orleanians are food insecure and 1 in 4 participates in SNAP or 64% of children in Orleans Parish are income-eligible for federal nutrition programs (incomes at or below 185% of the poverty line) .

-- Healthy School Food Collaborative (Propeller ’13) has generated $9.8 million in revenue to serve fresh, locally-sourced, healthy meals to 43% of all NOLA public schools.
+- The Healthy School Food Collaborative (Accelerator ’13) has generated $12 million in revenue to serve fresh, locally-sourced, healthy meals to 40% of all New Orleans public school children.

 We’re always seeking entrepreneurs who have innovative ideas to address food insecurity, especially as it relates to improved access, affordability, and consumption of healthy foods for underserved communities, and building a robust local food economy.
-Propeller’s Impact Accelerator is designed to support entrepreneurs throughout the business lifecycle—from idea, to beta, to growth.
+Propeller’s Accelerator programs is designed to support entrepreneurs throughout the business lifecycle—from idea, to beta, to growth.
 Hands-on mentorship, access to high-level networks, pro bono technical support, and free office space, are just some of the benefits.
-Learn more about our Impact Accelerator, including eligibility and selection criteria, or view the online application.
+Learn more about our accelerators, including eligibility and selection criteria, or visit our online application.

 Application here.
 Please return your application via email to Kristine Creveling at email@example.com or Sam Heyman at firstname.lastname@example.org OR call 504.507.0498 to turn in a hard copy.